Zig Ziglar once said, “A goal properly set is halfway reached.”

 2. List Out the Key Performance Indicators (KPIs)

-KPIs are metrics that indicate progress towards your goal and your social media KPIs will look different depending on your goal.
+KPIs are metrics that indicate progress towards your goal and your essential social media KPIs will look different depending on your goal.

 Here’s a quick look at the most common broad social media goals for businesses today and typical KPIs associated with them: